What you need to know about extended unemployment benefits in 2026 — plus actionable steps if your benefits run out.

 Overpayment or Waiver

 What to do: Review the overpayment notice carefully.
 If you disagree with the overpayment, you can appeal.
 If the overpayment is correct but you cannot afford to repay it, request a waiver.
-Visit our Overpayment & Waiver guide for detailed instructions.
+See our Overpayment Waiver guide for details.

 Denied Claim or Disqualification

 If your unemployment claim is denied or you are disqualified from receiving benefits, you have the right to appeal the decision.
-Common reasons for denial include:
+Common reasons for denial include voluntary quit without good cause, termination for misconduct, insufficient wages, and failure to meet work-search requirements.

 What to do: Read your denial notice carefully.
-You typically have 10–30 days (depending on your state) to file an appeal.
-Gather documentation (pay stubs, emails, witness statements, etc.) and prepare a written statement.
-Visit our Unemployment Appeal guide for step-by-step help.
+You typically have 10-30 days (depending on your state) to file an appeal.
+See our Unemployment Appeal guide for step-by-step help.

 Will there be a new federal unemployment extension in 2026?

-As of this writing, there is no nationwide federal emergency unemployment extension program active.
+As of 2026, there is no nationwide federal emergency unemployment extension program active.
 Pandemic-era programs ended in 2021 and have not been renewed.
 The only potential extension is the permanent Extended Benefits (EB) program, which activates only in states that trigger on due to high unemployment.

 How do I know if Extended Benefits (EB) are available in my state?